elastic/integrations/packages/microsoft_exchange_online_message_trace/docs/README.md

 [Log Documentation](https://docs.microsoft.com/en-us/previous-versions/office/developer/o365-enterprise-developers/jj984335(v=office.15))

 ## Configuring with OAuth2
-The basic auth fields have been deprecated from this integration since Microsoft has deprecated them and they no longer work.
+The basic authentication configuration fields have been removed from this integration as Microsoft has deprecated and disabled basic authentication for Exchange Online.
+See the [deprecation notification](https://learn.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online) for details.
-Going forward OAuth2 needs to be configured for working with Microsoft Exchange Online Message Trace APIs.
+In order to continue using the Microsoft Exchange Online Message Trace you will need to enable and configure OAuth2 authentication.

 ### Steps :
 You'll need to register your application with Azure Active Directory and obtain the necessary credentials: Client ID, Client Secret, and Tenant ID.